akebu6/Kotlin-Notes/2-Complement/basics.md

 The result is a signed binary number representing the decimal value −5 in the two's-complement form.
 The first bit equal to 1 means that the presented value is negative.

 One's complement can be converted from two's complement by subtracting 1.

+# Dealing with Signed Zero
+Why using two's complement is simpler and easier in practice?

+Well, in one's complement notation, zero can be both positive `(00...00)` and negative `(11...11)` which are both inversions of each other.
+It brings additional problems to the computer because the computer must check for a negative zero.
+But since two's complement of zero is also zero, two's complement notation has no such problems!